ashikbaraili7-cell/AshikBK-SmartColdChain-AI/README.md

 The motivation comes from cold-chain and sustainable logistics topics studied in Purchasing and Logistics Engineering.
 The idea is to create a simple, explainable AI helper that logistics operators could realistically adopt.

 ---
+## Data sources and AI methods

+### Data sources
+SmartColdChain relies on data commonly available in cold-chain operations, such as:

+- IoT temperature sensors inside vehicles or cold rooms
+- Humidity and door-open sensors
+- GPS location and vehicle speed tracking
+- Optional metadata: product category, route information, delivery time windows

+These datasets can come from commercial telematics systems, open IoT platforms, or simulated sample data for prototyping.

+### AI methods
+The prototype applies simple and explainable machine-learning techniques:

+- **Logistic regression** to estimate probability of entering an unsafe temperature zone
+- **Moving averages and trend extraction** to detect upward or downward temperature drift
+- **Anomaly detection** (z-score or IQR based) to flag sudden abnormal values
+- **Optional:** time-series forecasting models (Holt-Winters or exponential smoothing) to predict future risk

+These choices keep the system lightweight, transparent, and suitable for SMEs with limited data.

 ## How it is used